Goff stuns Jets late as Lions hold on for 20-17 victory - WHIZ News

+“A lot of these close games are starting to lean more toward us than them,” said Goff, who went 23 of 38 for 252 yards.
+“That hasn’t always been the case around here.
+We fully believe in each other and know that somebody’s going to make a play to do something right.”

-Coming out of the two-minute warning, Goff looked to his left and found Wright wide open, and the tight end rumbled untouched into the end zone.
-The Lions went wild on the field and sideline, stunning the Jets and their fans.
+Coming out of the two-minute warning with Detroit (7-7) trailing 17-13, Goff looked to his left and found Wright wide open, and the tight end rumbled untouched until he reached the end zone.
+Defensive tackle Sheldon Rankins said the Jets thought Goff would sneak it.

 But New York’s defense, which had been solid the entire game even without an injured Quinnen Williams, couldn’t come up with a big stop.

-Wilson, starting after being benched for three games, finished 18 of 35 for 317 yards with two touchdown throws to Uzomah — and a costly interception.
+Wilson, starting after being benched for three games, finished 18 of 35 for 317 yards with two touchdown throws to Uzomah — and an interception.
 Wilson played in place of the injured Mike White, who’s dealing with fractured ribs.

+Saleh declined to say whether Wilson would start the Jets’ next game Thursday night against Jacksonville.

-After a solid first two quarters, Wilson floated a pass to Moore that Jerry Jacobs easily picked off and returned 38 yards to the Jets 15.
+After a solid first two quarters, Wilson floated a pass early in the third to Moore that Jerry Jacobs easily picked off and returned 38 yards to the Jets 15.

-But New York’s defense bailed out Wilson, holding Detroit out of the end zone and the Lions settled for a go-ahead 34-yarder by Badgley.
+But New York held Detroit out of the end zone and the Lions settled for a go-ahead 34-yarder by Badgley.

-Goff was 23 of 38 for 252 yards — and the touchdown to Wright.
+“You see how those three points came to bite us in the end,” Wilson said.
+“I’ve got to take care of the football.”

-After Wilson and the Jets went three-and-out on their first possession, Kalif Raymond caught Braden Mann’s punt out of the end zone, eluded a few would-be tacklers — including a diving Mann — and raced 47 yards to the end zone to give the Lions a 7-0 lead.
-It was the first TD on a punt return of Raymond’s career.
+After Wilson and the Jets went three-and-out on their first possession of the game, Kalif Raymond caught Braden Mann’s punt out of the end zone, eluded a few would-be tacklers — including a diving Mann — and raced 47 yards to the end zone to give the Lions a 7-0 lead.

 The Jets tied it at 7 early in the second quarter when Wilson rolled left and threw deep right — reminiscent of his highlight-reel pro day toss while he was at BYU — to Uzomah for a 40-yard touchdown.